GhHiva/LLM/README.md

              - Only functions that explicitly use generator=g are affected by this seed.
 The global state is untouched, so other calls to `torch.rand() (without a generator) can behave independently`.

              Ex: g = torch.Generator()

                        g.manual_seed(42) ==> It makes the random behavior repeatable.
 Every time you run your code with the same seed (42 here), you'll get the same random outputs from that generator.

                        rand_tensor = torch.rand(2, 2, generator=g) ==>  Use it in a random operation

       - `torch.manual_seed(42) — Global Seed`: This sets the seed for all random number generation in PyTorch `globally`.

-     - Any function that uses `randomness` (torch.rand, torch.randn, shuffling in DataLoader, etc.) will now give repeatable results `globally`.
+          Ex: Any function that uses `randomness` (torch.rand, torch.randn, shuffling in DataLoader, etc.) will now give repeatable results `globally`.

+  - `torch.distributions.Multinomial` vs `torch.multinomial` :
+       - torch.distributions.Multinomial: A distribution class from torch.distributions.
+It's object-oriented and supports methods like .sample() and .log_prob().
+Use Case: Sample multiple times from a categorical distribution in a single call.
+Work with probabilistic modeling, including computing log-probabilities.
+       - torch.multinomial: A function, not a distribution.
+It samples from a categorical distribution (or draws without replacement), similar to drawing lottery tickets.
+Use Case: Just need to sample indices according to given probabilities.
+Don't need log-probabilities or to create a full distribution object.

 ____________________________________________________________
 ## MakeMore3:
 - Multilayer Perceptron: strating by three characters and predict the fourth one (Neural Network)